-Scuba diving at Tufi offers a very special combination of options that ranges from critter hunting in the accumulated flotsam and jetsam around the main wharf, to pristine offshore reefs that are rarely visited by anybody other than the resort’s guests.
+Scuba diving at Tufi offers a very special combination of options.
+They range from critter hunting in the accumulated flotsam and jetsam around the main wharf.
+To pristine offshore reefs that are rarely visited by anybody other than the resort’s guests.

-With some very interesting WWII wrecks and fiord sponge gardens in between, plus the superb above water scenery and interesting local village culture, it’s easy to understand why Tufi is such a special place!
+With some very interesting WWII wrecks and fiord sponge gardens in between.
+Finally there is the superb above water scenery and interesting local village culture.
+It’s easy to understand why Tufi is such a special place!

 The north-east coast of the main island of New Guinea enjoys tremendous marine biodiversity because of the rich currents that run up and down the coastline with the seasons.